systemPipeR/systemPipeR.github.io/content/en/sps/modules/workflow.md

 ## `is_demo` option
 The `is_demo` [option](/sps/adv_features/config/#app-options) will impact the workflow module.
-- `TRUE`: you are not deploying the app for production purpose.
+- `TRUE`: you are **not** deploying the app for production purpose.
 It is just a show case.
   Under this option, users who are trying to create a workflow will be locked inside a temp directory and every time they start a new session, they will be assigned to a new temp directory.
-This is useful is many people want to try the app the same time, so they will have private different environment, and the temp directory will be removed afterwards.
+This is useful if many people want to try the app the same time, so they will have different private environments, and the temp directory will be removed after the Shiny session is closed.
 - `FALSE`: you are using the app on your own local computer or use it in a production environment.
-WF module will have **full access** to the sever storage system and users can choose **any place** they have permission to create the workflow session.
+WF module will have **full access** to the sever storage system and users can choose **any place** they have permissions to create the workflow session.